About Wyoming Stargazing

 Fundador y Director Ejecutivo

 Samuel grew up exploring the high desert in Yerington, Nevada, which is where he first fell in love with the night sky.
 Study for a B.A. in Physics and Astronomy took him to Hampshire College in Amherst Massachusetts.
 Samuel built a couple Dobsonian telescopes and helped to establish a small observatory at Hampshire College as part of his bachelor’s degree.
 While at Hampshire, the deciduous forests of the east coast, led Samuel to discover his love for outdoor science education.
 He earned a Masters in Natural Science–Environment and Natural Resources by way of the Teton Science Schools and the University of Wyoming.
 Samuel built a second small observatory for the Teton Science Schools in Jackson Hole during his masters program.
 He has been recognized by NASA as a volunteer Solar System Ambassador, as well as by the IGES and NASA in their Top Stars program for an astronomy lesson plan he wrote.
 In 2013, Samuel completed his doctorate degree in Science Education from the University of Wyoming.
 His dissertation research focused on spirituality in outdoor environmental education.
 After wrapping up his dissertation he founded Wyoming Stargazing as a way to further his passion for helping others explore the Universe.
 On his time off, he enjoys meditation, backcountry skiing, yoga, and long distance running.
-Samuel currently splits his time between Jackson and the San Francisco Bay Area where he lives with his partner Becca, their daughter Simone, and two dogs, Monte and Grover.
+Samuel currently lives in a yurt in Kelly Wyoming with his partner Becca, their two daughters Simone and Ariyeh, and two dogs Monte and Grover.

 Nuestros líderes en observación de estrellas vienen de costa a costa todos los veranos para ayudarlo a explorar los cielos.
 Todos tienen títulos de licenciatura en astronomía, física o campos relacionados.
 Además de ser brillantes, también son grandes narradores de historias.
 Por lo tanto, asegúrese de hacerles todas sus preguntas candentes sobre el Cosmos.